This article about how to stay safe trick or treating was last updated in 2021.

 Kids love trick or treating.
 But for parents it can scarier than Freddie Kruger hiding under the bed.
-Dark nights, scary costumes, stranger’s houses.
-It is everything we would usually have them avoid like the plague.
+Dark nights, ghoulish costumes, stranger’s houses.
+It’s everything we would usually have them avoid like the plague.

 So, how can we find the balance to allow our children to have fun, but ensure they stay safe?

 Follow our advice so your kids stay safe trick or treating … but still have a bloodcurdling blast.